Enhancing the SEOBNRv5 effective-one-body waveform model with second-order gravitational self-force fluxes: Introduction

 The inclusion of GSF results in EOB waveforms has, so far, been limited to the inclusion of higher PN test-body coefficients in the energy flux and gravitational-mode amplitudes (e.g., see Refs.~\cite{Bohe:2016gbl,Cotesta:2018fcv,Nagar:2018zoe,Nagar:2020pcj}), fits of EOB-mode amplitudes to the inspiral Teukolsky-multipolar modes~\cite{Yunes:2009ef,Yunes:2010zj} and the calibration of EOB Hamiltonians~\cite{Taracchini:2013rva,Bohe:2016gbl} to match the first-order GSF correction to the nonspinning shift of the innermost stable circular orbit (ISCO)~\cite{Barack:2009ey}.
 Various studies~\cite{Barausse:2011dq,LeTiec:2011dp,Akcay:2012ea,Antonelli:2019fmq,Akcay:2015pjz} considered improving the EOB Hamiltonian by incorporating GSF corrections to the binding energy through use of the first law of binary mechanics~\cite{LeTiec:2011ab,LeTiec:2015kgg}.
 In the standard gauge~\cite{Buonanno:1998gg,Damour:2000we} used in EOB waveform models, this leads to a gauge singularity at the lightring (or photon orbit) radius~\cite{Akcay:2012ea,Antonelli:2019fmq}.
 This singularity can be cured by reformulating the EOB Hamiltonian in a different gauge~\cite{Antonelli:2019fmq,Damour:2017zjx}.
 So far, this has not been implemented in any fully featured EOB waveform model employed for LVK analyses.
 Recently, a version of the \texttt{TEOBResumS} model has been produced~\cite{Nagar:2022fep} that incorporates most of the previously calculated GSF corrections to the EOB Hamiltonian without, however, calibrating it to NR simulations, and focusing only on the inspiral phase to avoid issues with the lightring divergence.

 Recent calculations in GSF theory have provided the second-order GSF (henceforth, 2GSF) correction to the energy flux~\cite{Warburton:2021kwk} as well as corresponding post-adiabatic waveforms~\cite{Wardell:2021fyy}.
 References~\cite{Albertini:2022rfe,Albertini:2022dmc} carried out a detailed comparison of these results against NR waveforms using a version of the {\tt TEOBResumS} waveforms; among other things, 2GSF waveforms enabled a precise assessment of the accuracy of the {\tt TEOBResumS} family in the SMR regime.
-However, these references did not seek to improve EOB waveform models through direct use of 2GSF information.
+However, these references did not seek to incorporate the 2GSF data into EOB waveform models.
 In this work we will capitalize on the 2GSF breakthrough by directly incorporating 2GSF energy flux corrections in the latest generation of {\tt SEOBNR} models.
 We will see that, quite interestingly, including these corrections does not only improve the waveform models at small mass-ratios, but also for comparable masses.

 In this paper, we employ units such that $G=c=1$.
 The component masses of a binary are denoted $m_1$ and $m_2$ with $m_1\geq m_2$.
 The total mass is $M=m_1+m_2$, the reduced mass is $\mu= m_1m_2/M$, while $\smr$ denotes the symmetric mass-ratio $\mu/M$.